 4. Submission and Review Process

-The authors must submit their manuscript via email to [email protected] The manuscript should be prepared in accordance with the 3.
+The authors can submit their manuscript to the concerned journal's official email displayed on the journal's website or submit it via the Submit Manuscript Form.
+The manuscript should be prepared in accordance with the 3.
 Manuscript Preparation Guidelines.

 Once the manuscript is received, it will undergo a preliminary review by the editorial team to ensure that it meets the basic submission requirements and standards of the journal.
 If the manuscript is deemed suitable for further consideration, it will then be sent out for a peer review by independent experts in the field.
 The peer review process can take several weeks, and the authors will be notified of the outcome of the review.